Zhuchii/Yuna-Bot/README.md

 -FFmpeg

-P.D The image generation command is not working for some reason and thanks to youtube music isn't either so if i fix it i'll put the fix here and host back the bot ;)
+P.D The image generation command is not working for some reason and thanks to youtube music isn't either so if i fix it i'll put the fix here.